dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 2. Insert the SD card into the device.
 3. In the recovery menu, select → **"Apply from SD card"**
 4. Navigate to the `.zip` file and confirm.
-5. Wait untill the device screen will display a live install log.
+5. Wait until the device screen displays a live install log.

 ---

 https://github.com/user-attachments/assets/b369b46d-9dc3-4d3e-8b62-375b0df5e71c

-**This is an example of installing Successfully Kapps-Slideloded-Super version on Nokia 8110 4G on SD card.**
+**This is an example of installing Successfully Kapps-Slideloded-Super version on Nokia 8110 4G with method Apply update from SD card.**

 ### Step 4: Reboot

-Once installing is complete, select **"Reboot system now"** from the recovery menu.
+Once installation is complete, select **"Reboot system now"** from the recovery menu.

 ```bash
 # Or via ADB